Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/gitlab_ci_slides.md

 - GitLab's integration automation tool
 - Powerful runners
 - Checks out Git repository by default
-- Slightly different use of "trigger"
+- Slightly different meaning of word "trigger"
     - GitHub: What triggers an action/workflow
     - GitLab: What should a pipeline trigger and what triggers a pipeline